cbaospiq/demoBnaca/README.md

 # 2. General characteristics

-In order to create a bot in Teams, it is necessary to create a *web* channel in eVA.
+In order to create a bot in Teams, it is necessary to create a **web** channel in eVA.
 In this way, the responses can be represented in Teams via this connector.

-The types of responses that this connector processes are:
+The types of processes responses are:

  - Text
  - Image
  - Carousel

-As well as **buttons** and **quickReply**.
+These responses can contain **buttons** and **quickReplies**.

-In addition, this part has the option of having **custom responses**.
-You only need to include the json of the type of response you want to represent in the cockpit response.
+In addition, **custom responses** can be processed by including the json structure of the response in the cockpit.

 # 3. EVA connection

-After the creation a bot in EVA with a web channel, we have to modify the values concerning the bot in the aplication.properties file:
+After the creation a bot in eVA with a web channel, we have to modify the values concerning the bot in the aplication.properties file:

  - **channel.id.map** and set msteams value.
  - **eva.server.broker** url broker